Tantra: Buddhist tantra

-There are various Buddhist tantric traditions with the goal of attaining Enlightenment which are called by different names such as Vajrayana, Secret Mantra, Mantrayana and so on.
+There are various Buddhist tantric traditions, which are called by different names such as Vajrayana, Secret Mantra, or Mantrayana.
 (Note: (Lewis & deAngelis 2016): "The Tantric Buddhist traditions have been given several labels, but there is no single label that is accepted by all of these traditions. [...]
 It is important to note the use of this term in a plural form.
 Tantric or esoteric Buddhist traditions are multiple and also originated as multiple, distinct traditions of both text and practice.")

 The Indo-Tibetan Buddhist tradition has been dominant in Tibet and the Himalayan regions.
 It first spread to Tibet in the 8th century and quickly rose to prominence.
 The Tibetan Buddhist tantric teachings have recently been spread to the Western world by the Tibetan diaspora.

-Nepalese Newar Buddhism meanwhile is still practiced in the Kathmandu Valley by the Newar people.
+Nepalese Newar Buddhism meanwhile is practiced in the Kathmandu Valley by the Newar people.
 The tradition maintains a canon of Sanskrit texts, the only Buddhist tantric tradition to still do so.

 Buddhist Tantric practices and texts which developed from the 5th to the 8th centuries were translated into Chinese and are preserved in the Chinese Buddhist canon as well as in the Dunhuang manuscripts.
 Tantric materials involving the use of mantras and dharanis began to appear in China during the fifth century period, and Buddhist masters such as Zhiyi developed proto-tantric rituals based on esoteric texts.

 Chinese Esoteric Buddhism became especially influential in China in the Tang dynasty period with the arrival of esoteric masters such as Vajrabodhi and Amoghavajra to the capital city of Chang'an.
 The succeeding Song dynasty saw an influx of new esoteric texts being transmitted by monks from Central Asia.
 Chinese Esoteric Buddhist rituals were also noted to be particularly popular in the Liao dynasty, which contended with the Song for control of northern China.

-Due to the highly eclectic nature of Chinese Buddhism where sectarian denominations were not strictly drawn between the various Buddhist schools (even during the Tang dynasty), and where most Buddhist masters mixed practices from the different traditions, Chinese Esoteric Buddhist practices were absorbed by lineages from the other Buddhist traditions such as Chan and Tiantai.
+Due to the highly eclectic nature of Chinese Buddhism where sectarian denominations were not strictly drawn between the various Buddhist schools (even during the Tang dynasty).
+Since most Buddhist masters mixed practices from the different traditions, Chinese Esoteric Buddhist practices were absorbed by lineages from the other Buddhist traditions such as Chan and Tiantai.
 For example, the Northern School of Chan even became known for its esoteric practices of dhāraṇīs and mantras.

 During the Yuan and Ming dynasty periods, certain esoteric elements from Tibetan Buddhism were also adapted and incorporated into general Chinese Buddhist practices and rituals.
 In modern Chinese Buddhism, the esoteric traditions continue to be passed on and practiced through numerous tantric rituals such as the Shuilu Fahui ceremony and the Yujia Yankou rite, which involve practices like deity yoga and mandala offerings, as well as the recitation of tantric mantras such as the Cundī Dhāraṇī, the Hundred Syllable Mantra of Vajrasattva, the Mahācakravidyārāja Dhāraṇī and the Shurangama Mantra.

-Esoteric practices also spread to Korea and to Japan, where it exists as an independent tradition called Shingon.
+Esoteric practices also spread to Korea and Japan, where it exists in the Shingon school.